yingji15/MSG_public/README.md

 ### Generate files for X and Y matrix

 scripts/real_data/step0_format_gtex_data_cmds.pl and scripts/real_data/step1_genMatrix_gtex.pl are Perl scripts written by Qiang Wei to process the genotype and splicing event data provided on GTEx Protal.

+Input:

+- genotype: vcf.gz file
+- splicing phenotype: gtex processed splicing data from leafcutter, in bed.gz format, example: https://storage.googleapis.com/gtex_analysis_v8/single_tissue_qtl_data/GTEx_Analysis_v8_sQTL_phenotype_matrices.tar
+- file with reference SNPs: depend on the build of genotype type file, could be from hg38 or hg37

-The output of these scripts are genotype matrix (X) and splicing event matrix (Y matrix).
+Output: genotype matrix (X) and splicing event matrix (Y matrix).
 Examples can be found in example_data/ folder.

 ### Train MSG models

 In scripts/real_data/2_MSG_models.R, we applied sCCA to the X,Y matrices generated in the previous step

+Input: X and Y matrices generated in previous step

+Output: RData file with weights

 ### Summarize and plots